 - Cilantro

-How to Make Chile Colorado
+How to Make It

-- Soak the chiles for at least 30 minutes or until they’re softened.
+Place the chile pieces in a bowl with water.
+This will soften them, making them easy to blend.
+Soak the chiles for at least 30 minutes or until they’re softened.

-- Cut the pork into bite-sized pieces.
-As you slice and cut it into pieces trim any parts that have a lot of excess fat and discard it.
+While the chiles are soaking, I like to prep the pork.
+I cut the pork into bite-sized pieces.
+As you slice and cut it into pieces, trim the excess fat and discard it.

-- In a large pan with tall sides, brown the pork pieces in vegetable oil.
-Depending on the size of your pan you will need to do this in a few batches.
-Once a batch is browned remove it from the pan and brown the next batch.
+In a large pan with tall sides, brown the pork pieces in vegetable oil.
+Depending on the size of your pan, you will need to do this in a few batches.
+Once a batch is browned, remove it from the pan and brown the next batch.

 You know it’s ready when the pork is tender and the sauce is glossy and thickened.
 Right at the end, I like to add some fresh lime juice, which wakes up all of the flavors, and some chopped fresh cilantro.

-PrintChile Colorado
+Chile Colorado

 Chile colorado is a simple chili dish made with pork, dried chile and a few other simple ingredients that simmer together until the pork is tender.
 You can make it mild or hot depending on the type of chiles you use and it’s delicious served over rice or with tortillas.